reed190/Used-Car-Pricing-Project/README.md

 # Used-Car-Pricing-Project
-A used dataset was obtained from craigslist and used in python to develop a model for used car pricing.
+A used car dataset was obtained from craigslist and used in python to develop a model to accurately predict used car pricing within 92% accuracy.